Hybrid algebras: Introduction

 Recently cluster theory has led to new directions.
 Inspired by this, we study in \cite{WSA}, \cite{WSA-GV}, \cite{WSA-corr} and \cite{WSA-SD} a class of symmetric algebras defined in terms of surface triangulations, which we call \emph{weighted surface algebras}.
 They are periodic as algebras of period 4 (with a few exceptions).
 All but one of the algebras of quaternion type occur in this setting.
 Furthermore, most algebras of dihedral type, and of semidihedral type occur naturally as degenerations of these weighted surface algebras.
 As well, Brauer graph algebras, which includes blocks of finite type, appear.
 This places blocks of finite or tame representation type into a much wider context, which also connects with other parts of mathematics.

 In this paper, we present a unified approach.
 We introduce a new class of algebras, which we call {\it hybrid algebras}.
-At one extreme it contains all Brauer graph algebras, and at the other extreme it contains all weighted surface algebras.
+At one extreme it contains all Brauer graph algebras, and at the other extreme it contains all weighted surface algebras, which are almost all periodic as algebras, of period four (see \cite{WSA} and \cite{WSA-GV}).
 Furthermore, the class contains many other symmetric algebras of tame or finite representation type.
 In particular it contains all blocks of group algebras, or type $A$ Hecke algebras, of tame or finite type, up to Morita equivalence.

+Consider tame symmetric algebras more generally.
+One observes that being tame is a strong restriction on the Gabriel quiver of the algebra.
+At any given vertex there are not too many arrows starting or ending, and also not too few, avoiding finite type.
+The situation when one can expect larger classes of algebras occurs when the Gabriel quiver is 2-regular.
+We ask whether all tame symmetric algebra with a 2-regular Gabriel quiver are hybrid algebras, up to some small list of exceptions, and up to derived equivalence.
+Our result on the tree class of stable AR components holds for any tame symmetric algebra with 2-regular Gabriel quiver, and could be thought of as some evidence.

-We observe that various basic tame, or finite type, symmetric algebras studied in recent years have a unified description, of the form $\La = KQ/I$ as follows.
-The quiver $Q$ is 2-regular, that is, there are two arrows starting and two arrows ending at each vertex, and $Q$ is connected.
+A motivation is that various basic tame, or finite type, symmetric algebras studied in recent years have a unified description, of the form $\La = KQ/I$ with $(Q, I)$ satisfying certain combinatorial restrictions.
+Namely, the quiver $Q$ is 2-regular, that is, there are two arrows starting and two arrows ending at each vertex.
 Here $I$ may contain arrows of $Q$, so that the Gabriel quiver can be seen as a subset of $Q$.
 The fact that $Q$ is 2-regular, gives rise to symmetry.
 There is a permutation $f$ of the arrows such that $t(\alpha) = s(f(\alpha))$ for each arrow $\alpha$.
-This permutation determines uniquely a permutation $g$ where $t(\alpha) = s(g(\alpha))$ but $f(\alpha)\neq g(\alpha)$.
+This determines uniquely a different permutation $g$ where $t(\alpha) = s(g(\alpha))$ but $f(\alpha)\neq g(\alpha)$.
+Such permutations have been studied for Brauer graph algebras: the permutation $g$ describes the cyclic order in the Brauer graph, and the permutation $f$ has been called the 'Green walk'.
+Here we will see that these permutations $f$ and $g$ exist more generally.